agarwal1995/target-parking/README.md

 HOW TO RUN :

+  As this is the maven project you can run with the maven command.
   Compile the project with the command : mvn install make sure you have maven install in your system
-	For Windows :

-		To Start The Application find the run the batch file inside the target folder of the application

 	From Command Line :

 		goto the target directory and run the command : "java -jar gondor-parking-0.0.1-SNAPSHOT.jar"